MLH-Fellowship/neuro-art/README.md

 ## Key-Features
 In most Neural Style Transfer websites (PyTorch implementations) pre-trained packaged weights are used, these will perform optimially with respect to a given style of art (e.g a model focused on starry nights).
 Although these models do produce beautiful results our goal is to use a generic model using the layers of a previously trained model VGG19 (19 layered Visual Geometry Group) and the weights of [ImageNet](http://www.image-net.org/).
 You can find more information about VGG in our Wiki Docs [here](https://github.com/MLH-Fellowship/neuro-art/wiki/1---VGG-Neural-Network).

 Our Model uses a TensorFlow implementation of Neural Style Transfer wrapped as a REST API.
-For our backend we used Flask in order to serve our model.
-Next we used ReactJs and served it as our front end which communicates with the Flask backend.
+For our backend we used Flask to serve our model.
+Next we used ReactJs and served it as our frontend.The frontend is set up in such a way that it is able to send photos to the Flask backend for processing and recieve the result communicates with the backend.
+In order to record our data we are using [Firebase](https://firebase.google.com/).
+Another parameter we record is the user rating of the image.
+This is for future optimization of our model.

 ## [Usage](https://github.com/MLH-Fellowship/neuro-art/wiki)

 ## Demo

+**Disclaimer: By using our service we are consenting to us collecting your image data.
+Under the spirit of open source we will only be using this data to further improve our algorithm.**
 Here is a working live demo :